 Officers can seek a martial art program on their own but some of them have told us that the training environment was not always the most police friendly atmosphere which resulted in unnecessary injuries and fear to train.
 An upward cost of $150-$200 a month membership can also deter already underpaid officers from continuing to train.

-For those reasons, the HSDF sponsors free quarterly survival tactics workshops to compliment civilian/military Police Officers defensive tactics and provide basic fundamentals for EMS Professionals.
+For those reasons, on a quarterly basis, the HSDF shares simple and effective jiujitsu knowledge through free workshops which compliment civilian/military Police Officers defensive tactics and provide basic fundamentals for EMS Professionals.
 We are not the creators of these techniques.
 We just believe in them so much that we want to share them with those that need it most!
 We also sponsor certified Civilian and Military Police Officers to attend the 5 day Gracie Survival Tactics Level 1 or Level 2 courses.
 These training courses are held throughout the United States and the authority comes from the Gracie Academy (Gracie University) in California.
 The GST training is a branch of the Gracie Combatives Jiu Jitsu program which incorporates handcuffing, weapon retention, choke defenses, knife defenses and vehicle extractions.
 GST training is so effective that law enforcement agencies all over the world have adopted the program as its defensive tactics training.
 The non-violent techniques focus on leverage and timing while conserving energy against a bigger and stronger opponent, making it universal for everyone to learn.
 Exactly what LEOs need.

 Law Enforcement Canines